GoogleChrome/web.dev/src/site/content/en/blog/preload-scanner/index.md

 Let's take [a page](https://preload-scanner-fights.glitch.me/artifically-delayed-requests.html) of basic text and images with a stylesheet.
 Because CSS files block both rendering and parsing, we can introduce an artificial delay of two seconds for the stylesheet through a proxy service.
 This delay makes it easier to see in the network waterfall where the preload scanner is working.

 <figure>
-  {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/Gtw08XaoFETKEauBBbBl.png", alt="A WebPageTest network waterfall chart illustrating the effect of the preload scanner.
-The stylesheet has an artificial delay of two seconds imposed on it before it can load.
-Even though the delay is large, the preload scanner still finds the image after the stylesheet and begins loading it while the stylesheet blocks the primary HTML parser.", width="800", height="219", loading="lazy" %}
+  {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/Gtw08XaoFETKEauBBbBl.png", alt="The WebPageTest network waterfall chart illustrates an artificial delay of 2 seconds imposed on the styleesheet.", width="800", height="219", loading="lazy" %}
   <figcaption>
     <strong>Fig. 4:</strong> A <a href="https://www.webpagetest.org/" rel="nofollow noopener">WebPageTest</a> <a href="https://developer.chrome.com/docs/devtools/network/reference/#waterfall" rel="noopener">network waterfall chart</a> of <a href="https://preload-scanner-fights.glitch.me/artifically-delayed-requests.html" rel="noopener">a web page</a> run on Chrome on a mobile device over a simulated 3G connection.
 Even though the stylesheet is artificially delayed through a proxy by two seconds before it begins to load, the image located later in the markup payload is discovered by the preload scanner.
   </figcaption>